CamLunn/Breast-Cancer-Detection/README.md

 Machine Learning - Group 9 Final Project

 Contents:
+- **Code**: folder containing a Classification subfolder and a MaskRCNN subfolder.
-- **Classification**: folder which contains all files for the classificatoin using CNN, AlexNet, PCA-SVM hybrid, and SVM.
+  -  The Classification folder the jupyter notebook file used for the classificatoin using CNN, AlexNet, PCA-SVM hybrid, and SVM.
-- **Segmentation**:
+  -  The MaskRCNN folder contains all code required to reproduce the segmentation results.
+- **Dataset/csv**: folder containing the annotations.csv file used for reading the data in. *Note: see Reproduce Results section at bottom to retrieve data.*
+- **Resources**: folder containing the writeup and powerpoint presentation used for